kudajadridrizzle/kudajadri.website/src/blog/2025-08-25-wayanad-travel-tips.md

 * **Resorts and Hotels:** Perfect for families and those seeking extra amenities like swimming pools, spa services, and guided tours.
 * **Cottages and Heritage Stays:** Great for couples and small groups looking for privacy, charm, and traditional architecture.

-Booking your accommodation in advance ensures availability, especially during peak tourist seasons.
+Booking your [Wayanad accommodation](https://kudajadri-drizzle-stage.netlify.app/rooms) in advance ensures availability, especially during peak tourist seasons.